-Now with more than 40 years of piano teaching,
+Now with over 40 years of piano teaching, I realize

 For most of my students, the time we spend together each week is the only time in their lives without distraction, where one-on-one I am able to teach them as individuals possessing unique abilities and needs.
 Having this kind of priceless opportunity is why I dedicate my life to the education of young people.

 Working with collegiate and graduate students completes my circle of teaching at all levels of advancment.
 This is what gives me the total picture of musical development and provides me with the understanding of how to guide my students from day one.

 From: Donald Allen Lee III - Chautauqua Summer Piano Institute

 "Your masterclass was very special because it was different from the classes given by the other performing piano artists I heard.
 You, like the others knew when something needed to be fixed or adjusted, but unlike the others, you could tell us the background of why it needed to be changed and exactly how to fix it, plus you showed us the way to see our work through to be a finished product."

 What a thrill it is to hear “thank you” from so many of my graduated high school students who return during college years to say: